pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 ##### Transition 5: `PENDING -> TERMINATED`

 After a grace period has elapsed in a session in a session that previously was in a `RUNNING` state, the session is automatically terminated.
-This can be canceleld by having required participants join back in which transitions the session back to `RUNNING`.
+This can be cancelled by having the required observers join back in which transitions the session back to `RUNNING`.

 ##### Transition 6: `PENDING -> TERMINATED`